TaoYang225/TaoYang225.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Sun Yat-Sen University
+  - name: Sun Yat-sen University
     url: https://www.sysu.edu.cn/

 # Short bio (displayed in user profile at end of posts)